 No restriction on Landlord's use

-Nothing in this lease shall impose or be deemed to impose any restriction on the use by the Landlord of [the Landlord's Neighbouring Property or] any [other] neighbouring or adjoining property.
+Nothing in this lease shall impose or be deemed to impose any restriction on the use by the Landlord of any other neighbouring or adjoining property.

 Limitation of liability

 The Landlord shall not be liable to the Tenant for any failure of the Landlord to perform any landlord covenant in this lease unless the Landlord knows it has failed to perform the covenant (or reasonably should know this) and has not remedied that failure within a reasonable time.